+Knowing how to sharpen a knife properly is important for the blade to last a long time.
+There are many easy knife sharpening tricks to help you get there.
 Our Apex and Professional sharpening systems do exactly the same sharpening job on any knife.
-The Scissor Attachment only fits on the Pro and not the Apex.
-The Professional model is adjustable to work height, allowing you to stand straight and sharpen.
-This makes sharpening for long hours more comfortable.
-It is recommended that commercial sharpeners purchase the Professional model.
+The Professional Edge Pro knife sharpener model is adjustable to work height, allowing you to stand straight and sharpen.
+This makes sharpening a blade for long hours more comfortable.
+It is recommended that commercial sharpeners purchase the Professional model knife sharpening system.

-The Apex is smaller, lighter, and more portable.
+The Apex sharpening system is smaller, lighter, and more portable.
 It is a great machine for home kitchen use, hunting, and fishing.
 Both machines have a lifetime guarantee.
+Learn how to sharpen a blade with a stone by utilizing our knife sharpening tips below.

 1. Important Note to Customers